Erin woke up. Generally, this was an ordeal. Today, however, it was fairly easy. Because the real ordeal would come later.

 The Drake sighed audibly.
 And loudly.

 “Go on in, Human.
-Anyone can enter the city.”
+Anyone can enter the city.
+The gates close at sundown.”

 “Right.
 Thanks.
 Uh, have a nice day!”